Understanding What God Truly Wants From His People

 addressed to a people who were already religious—those who offered

-sacrifices, performed rituals, and attended gatherings faithfully.
-Yet God rejected
+sacrifices, performed religious practices, and attended gatherings faithfully.

-their worship because their lives contradicted their prayers.
+Yet God rejected their worship because their lives contradicted their

 disobedience or hidden sin.